Mr-Markus/ZigbeeNet/README.md

 Feel free to open an issue if you have any idea or enhancement.
 If you want to implement on code create a fork and open a pull request

 ## License
-ZigbeeNET is provided under [The MIT License](https://github.com/Mr-Markus/ZigbeeNet/blob/master/LICENSE).
+ZigBeeNet is provided under [The MIT License](https://github.com/Mr-Markus/ZigBeeNet/blob/master/LICENSE).

 ## Contributor